Vanity License Plate Fees by State (2026)

 What a vanity plate actually costs in 2026

-Fee table — all 50 states + DC
+Fee table — All 50 states

 | State | Initial | Annual | Char limit |